-The Association also believes that evaluations of teachers must be comprehensive. based on multiple indicators providing teachers with timely feedback and support to enhance their practice.
+The Association also believes that evaluations of teachers must be comprehensive, based on multiple indicators providing teachers with timely feedback and support to enhance their practice.
 Components of effective evaluation must include indicators of teacher practice, teacher contribution and growth, and contribution to student learning, growth, and development.
 High quality, developmentally appropriate teacher-selected assessments that provide valid, reliable, timely, and relevant information regarding student learning, growth, and/or development may be used as an indicator for quality, formative evaluation.
 Standardized tests, even if deemed valid and reliable, must not be used to support any employment action against a teacher and may not be used to determine any part of an educator's evaluation.

 Following an evaluation, a teacher should be provided with clear notice of any areas of suggested growth and an improvement plan should be developed by the teacher, local association, and employer.

-&lt;sup>8 See NEA Handbook for the Policy Statement on Teacher Evaluation and Accountability adopted by the 2011 Representative Assembly, which sets forth the Association's full position dealing with this subject.

 After completing the improvement plan, the teacher should then be formally reevaluated.
 If dismissal proceedings based on an unsatisfactory evaluation rating are warranted, the teacher must be guaranteed the right to procedural and substantive due process.
 Such proceedings must be implemented by administrators/evaluators who are properly trained and held accountable for appropriate and fair evaluation systems.

+&lt;sup>9 See Policy Statement on Teacher Evaluation and Accountability (p.
+381) adopted by the 2011 Representative Assembly, which sets forth the Association's full position dealing with this subject.

 An administrator must complete evaluations in accordance with the timeframe prescribed by laws, contracts, agreements, and memoranda of understanding.
 An administrator's failure to complete an evaluation must not negatively impact an education employee.